May 6, 2012

 The book of Acts is addressed to a person called ‘Theophilus’.
 It is not know if this was a real individual or if the name was to be representative of the whole group of believers.
 You see the name Theophilus literally means ‘Lover of God’.
 So was that a real person’s name or is that a general term?
 Either way, the book certainly was intended to be shared with all those who love God.

 The book of Acts is the second part of a two-volume work of an early church author.
-Volume one is the book of Luke [also addressed to Theophilus] – which (as the author points out) was “about all that Jesus did and taught from the beginning 2until the day when he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles whom he had chosen” (Acts 1:1-2).
+Volume one is the book of Luke [also addressed to Theophilus] – which (as the author points out) was “about all that Jesus did and taught from the beginning until the day when he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles whom he had chosen” (Acts 1:1-2).

 Volume two (Acts) picks up the story at the same point where Luke ended: the Risen Christ is instructing the disciples about what they were to do next.
 The book of Acts is the story of those next steps.